blockchainsllc/in3-legacy/src/types/README.md

 ### IN3Config

-the iguration of the IN§-Client.
+the iguration of the IN3-Client.
 This can be paritally overriden for every request.

 ```javascript
 import {types} from 'in3'